radialHuman/cpp_offline_books/Bjarne Stroustrup, A tour of C++/A tour of c++.md

 * Like vectors in std
 * New is to create and destructor is to deallocate memory.
 Using ~ in front of the class name
 * **Delete** also can be used to do the same
-* The technique of acquiring resources in a constructor and releasing them in a destructor, known as **Resource Acquisition Is Initialization or RAII**, allows us to eliminate ‘‘naked new operations,’’ that is, to avoid allocations in general code and keep them buried inside the implementation of well-behaved abstractions.
-Similarly, ‘‘naked delete operations’’ should be avoided.
+* The technique of acquiring resources in a constructor and releasing them in a destructor, known as **Resource Acquisition Is Initialization or RAII**, allows us to eliminate ''naked new operations,'' that is, to avoid allocations in general code and keep them buried inside the implementation of well-behaved abstractions.
+Similarly, ''naked delete operations'' should be avoided.
 Avoiding naked new and naked delete makes code far less error-prone and far easier to keep free of resource leaks
     * _Initializer list_ :
     ``` cpp
     std::vector<double> v1{1,2,3,4,5};